WoH/webpacker/docs/webpack.md

 const webpack = require('webpack')

-// Get a pre-configured plugin environment.plugins.get('ExtractText') // Is an ExtractTextPlugin instance
+// Get a pre-configured plugin environment.getPlugin('ExtractText') // Is an ExtractTextPlugin instance

-// Add an additional plugin of your choosing : ProvidePlugin environment.plugins.set(
+// Add an additional plugin of your choosing : ProvidePlugin
+// The name is optional, but should be specified if you want to get the plugin by name at a later point environment.addPlugin({name:
   'Provide',
-  new webpack.ProvidePlugin({
+  value: new webpack.ProvidePlugin({
     $: 'jquery',
     jQuery: 'jquery',
     jquery: 'jquery',